2003sujal/Hospital_appointment_system/README.md

 The Hospital Appointment System implemented with Django provides a robust solution for managing appointments efficiently in a hospital environment.
 By following the above steps, you can set up and run the system locally, leveraging Django's capabilities to ensure secure, scalable, and user-friendly operation.

-© 2024 Aashutosh Poudel Biswash Devkota Dipendra Thapa Sujan Subedi.
+© 2025 Sujal Luitel.
 All Rights Reserved